BruceEckel/Question-Of-The-Day/README.md

 -------------
 * When you change **main.py**, Flask's automatic refresh doesn't work.
 You have to kill it and restart it to see the results.
 The refresh only seems to work on templates.
 * On Android, open the url https://question-of-the-day.herokuapp.com/ in your browser, then from the browser menu choose "Add to home screen."
 This will add an icon for the app to your device home screen.
+* On iOS (iPhone, iPad) you must use Safari to get an icon on the home screen.
+Open https://question-of-the-day.herokuapp.com/ in Safari, then select the box with the arrow coming out of it, then choose "add to home screen."